openedx/frontend-plugin-framework/README.rst

 -------------------------

 Hosts must define PluginSlot components in areas of the UI where they intend to accept extensions.
-The Host MFE, and thus the owners of the Host MFE, are responsible for deciding where it’s acceptable to mount a plugin.
+The Host MFE, and thus the owners of the Host MFE, are responsible for deciding where it is acceptable to mount a plugin.
 They also decide the dimensions, responsiveness/scrolling policy, and whether the slot supports passing any additional data to the plugin as part of its contract.